-Daily keynote addresses by live sound veterans offer AES Academy attendees the opportunity to learn from some of the industry’s most experienced engineers in an intimate, casual and extremely informative series of events.
+AES Academy attendees have the opportunity to learn from industry-leading FOH mix engineers in an intimate, casual, and extremely informative series of events.

 Highly acclaimed producer, engineer, author and technologist Bobby Owsinski, returns the AES Academy Main Stage: Studio for a series of special sessions.
 Owsinski will offer practical advice and insider tips towards improving recordings and mixes, along with insights into the recording arts and studio etiquette backed by decades of experience.